 "A fish and a guest go bad on the third day and must be thrown out"

 "Gold, women and linen should only be chosen in daylight"

 Often referred to as Europe's playground, Cataluña has plenty to offer its estimated 12 million visitors a year.
-Cataluña has a population of approximately 7 million of which 12.3 % are immigrants.
-The sun-kissed Mediterranean beaches of the Costa Brava are an obvious attraction but Cataluña also offers the Pyrenees in the north.
-Elsewhere Barcelona and Tarragona in particular have fascinating sierra to offer anyone in search of Spanish history and culture.
+Cataluña has a population of approximately 7 million, of which 12.3% are immigrants.
+The sun-kissed Mediterranean beaches of the Costa Brava are an obvious attraction, but Cataluña also offers the Pyrenees in the north.
+Elsewhere, Barcelona and Tarragona in particular have fascinating sierra to offer anyone in search of Spanish history and culture.
 Gaudí's spectacular architecture in Barcelona and the amphitheatre and Augustus' palace in Tarragona are not to be missed!
 Cataluña has a marked culture of its own within Spain largely thanks to the Catalán language, which almost 95% of the population speaks.
 The region's wine is world famous while one of its other specialties - crema catalana (catalonian cream), a crisp, caramelized crème brûlée- is more of a local treasure.

 Having barely touched the surface of some of Spain's most famous regions there can be no doubt that it is a highly diverse country.
 Beautiful scenery, delicious food, colorful fiestas and a unique history make each of Spain's regions different.
-To have such a place quite literally on our doorstep is a gift…what are we waiting for?
+To have such a place quite literally on our doorstep is a gift…what are you waiting for?